sahitidasara/DSA/README.md

-This dedicated directory has notes for conceptual understanding, Leet code problems which are Medium, Hard
+This dedicated directory has notes for conceptual understanding, Leet code problems which are Medium, Hard and very few Easy

 Credits: Kunal Kushwaha